 For the third time in this blog, I must say it again: it depends.
 Decisions around Medicare are incredibly complex and depend on both medical and financial factors that are individual to each person.
-Many folks end up talking to their friends or neighbors for advice, but what works best for them may not work best for you!
-I encourage you to do some independent research and consult with your primary care physician or other medical professionals with whom you have an existing relationship so that you can make the most informed choices about the coverage and cost of your healthcare in retirement.
+Many folks end up talking to their friends or neighbors for advice, but what works best for them may not work best for your client!
+You should encourage clients to do some independent research and consult with their primary care physician or other medical professionals with whom they have an existing relationship so that they can make the most informed choices about the coverage and cost of their healthcare in retirement.

 Where can I find out more?

-If you want or need to learn more about Medicare, please check out other resources from the Nationwide Retirement Institute.
-We are here for all your Medicare coverage questions.
+If your clients want or need to learn more about Medicare, you can direct them to other resources from the Nationwide Retirement Institute.
+We are here to help answer all Medicare coverage questions.

 Think ahead when choosing your Medicare plan